 Probably the best Italy travel advice out there is simply that you must experience Italy once in your life.
+Whether you're exploring Lazio or traveling to Italy's toe, Calabria it's hard to find a bad thing to say about Italy.
 With a glorious history stretching back thousands of years, and a multi-dimensional culture famous for everything from fine art to fashion to cuisine, it’s no wonder that planning a trip to Italy is on everybody’s bucket list.

 With over fifty UNESCO world heritage sites (more than any other country), it’s no wonder that more than 50 million tourists flood the boot-shaped peninsula each year.
 The numbers show no signs of dropping, and the high season for holidays in Italy runs from March all the way until November.

 Best time to visit Italy to avoid crowds - Spring and Fall are your friends

 Most of us take our vacations in the summer, and for those with school-age children or fixed work schedules, this might be the only option.
 But in many ways, summer is not the best time to travel to Italy.
 If you’ve got a bit of wiggle room in your travel planning and you’re looking to beat the crowds, you’re not consigned to the cold, grey, and often wet Italian winter.
 (Although it must be said that winter time in the snowy Italian Alps is quite beautiful, and can be considerably milder than northern European or North American winters.)